multimediaeval/multimediaeval.github.io/_editions/2022/tasks/musti.md

 *See the [MediaEval 2022 webpage](https://multimediaeval.github.io/editions/2022/) for information on how to register and participate.*

 #### Task Description
 Smell is an underrepresented dimension of many multimedia analysis and representation tasks.
-The goal of MUSTI is to further the understanding of descriptions and depictions of smells in texts and images.
+The goal of Musti is to further the understanding of descriptions and depictions of smells in texts and images.
 In this shared task, participants are provided with multilingual texts (English, German, Italian, French) and images, from the 16th to the 20th century, that pertain to smell (i.e. selected because they evoke smells).
 This task’s goal is to recognise references to smells in texts and images and to connect these smell references across the different modalities.

 Task participants are invited to develop language and image recognition technologies to predict whether a text passage and an image evoke the same smell source or not.
 This main mandatory task can therefore be casted as a binary classification problem.

 In a subsequent optional sub-task, the participants are also asked to identify what is (are) the common smell source(s) between the text passages and the images.
 The detection of the smell source includes detecting the person, object or place that has a specific smell, or that produces odorous (e.g. plant, animal, perfume, human).
 In other words, the smell source is the entity or phenomenon that a perceiver experiences with his or her senses.
 This optional sub-task can therefore be casted as a multi-label classification problem.
+Contact address: Ali Hürriyetoğlu (ali.hurriyetoglu@dh.huc.knaw.nl)